 Programme: Kildare

-WHO Theme: Community Support And Health Services, Respect And Social Inclusion, Social Participation
+WHO Theme: Community Support and Health Services, Respect and Social Inclusion, Social Participation

 Funding Stream: Local Authority core funding and Creative Ireland funding